Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Related Work

-{\bf Research on movie reviews:} For movie reviews, most research has focused on sentiment analysis of textual reviews, because movie reviews depend on the sentiment experienced after watching the movie~\cite{serrano2015sentiment}.
-Topal et al. have constructed an emotion map according to emotions expressed after watching the movie and have recommended movies to moviegoers based on this emotion map~\cite{topal2016movie}.
-Manek et al. have performed sentiment classification for movie reviews using a Gini index based on feature selection and a support vector machine (SVM) classifier~\cite{manek2017aspect}.
-Chakraborty et al. have compared the performance of two clustering algorithms, namely k-means and k-means++, for emotion classification of movie reviews by using Word2Vec as a classifier of the textual review~\cite{chakraborty2018comparative}.
-Alsaqer et al. have improved the accuracy of movie review summarization based on sentiment analysis~\cite{alsaqer2017movie}.
-He et al. have proposed a self-training method using some labeled features extracted from an existing sentiment lexicon for sentiment analysis~\cite{he2011self}.
-Elmurngi et al. have detected fake movie reviews based on sentiment analysis using supervised learning methods such as SVM and naïve Bayes~\cite{elmurngi2018fake}.
+For movie reviews, most previous studies have focused on sentiment analysis of textual reviews, because the sentiment after watching the movie is an essential factor in analyzing the movie reviews~\cite{serrano2015sentiment}.
+Topal et al.~\cite{topal2016movie} constructed an emotion map according to emotions expressed after watching the movie and recommended movies to moviegoers according to this emotion map.
+Manek et al.~\cite{manek2017aspect} performed sentiment classification for movie reviews using a Gini index based on feature selection and a support vector machine (SVM) classifier.
+Chakraborty et al.~\cite{chakraborty2018comparative} compared the performance of two clustering algorithms, namely $k$-means and $k$-means++, for emotion classification of movie reviews based on Word2Vec embedding of the textual review.
+Alsaqer et al.~\cite{alsaqer2017movie} improved the accuracy of movie review summarization based on sentiment analysis.
+He et al.~\cite{he2011self} proposed a self-training method using labeled features extracted from the existing sentiment lexicon on movie reviews.
+Elmurngi et al.~\cite{elmurngi2018fake} detected fake movie reviews based on sentiment analysis using supervised learning methods such as SVM and naïve Bayes.
+Sivakumar et al.~\cite{sivakumar2021analysis} presented a sentiment-based classification model on movie reviews by combining LSTM with word embedding to extract the semantics between the neighboring words.
+Dashtipour et al.~\cite{dashtipour2021sentiment} applied CNN and LSTM to analyze the sentiment of the movie reviews.